-Man has an instinct of loving.
-He wants to submit to and love a Supreme Being, but he does not know.
-He also does not know the right order of importance of whom he wants to submit to.
-In this hadith, the Blessed Prophet has put it in the right order: one who loves Allah and His Messenger more than all others and loves someone else simply for the sake of Allah can taste the sweetness of faith.
-His heart lights up with faith and he becomes steadfast.
+Man wants to submit himself to and love a Supreme Being.
+The hadīth puts this submission and love in the right order: one who loves Allah and His Messenger more than everyone else, and loves someone else simply for the sake of Allah can taste the sweetness of faith.
+His heart lights up with faith and he stands steadfast.

 A man loves his parents, wife and children.
-If his parents ask him to do something un-Islamic then his love for Allah prohibits him.
+If his parent asks him to do something un-Islamic, his love for Allah prohibits him.
 If he listens to the call for Prayers, his love for Allah comes to light.
 The Blessed Messenger was the best husband to his wives.
-But, immediately after listening to the call of Prayer, he used to rush to the mosque as if he had nothing to do with them.
+But, on listening to the call for Prayers, he used to rush to the mosque as if he had nothing to do with them.
 If a man sees his child doing something un-Islamic, his love for Allah prompts him to reform the child.